isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

   </tbody>
   </table>

- **[For arrivals from 7 October 2021]** <a href="/health/vtsg">Fully vaccinated</a> travellers from Cat(III) Countries/Regions, approved to serve SHN at their own accommodation may commute using their own private vehicle, or pre-book taxi/private hire car with any of the following transport operators:
+<b><a href="/health/vtsg">Fully vaccinated</a> travellers</b> from <b>Cat(III) Countries/Regions</a>, approved to serve SHN at their own accommodation may commute using their own private vehicle, or pre-book taxi/private hire car with any of the following transport operators:

 <table>
   <thead>